 A Note On Wireless Earphones

 Before we get started, I should mention the obvious.
-Perhaps the best way to avoid tangling earphone wires to eliminate them completely.
+Perhaps the best way to avoid tangling earphone wires is to eliminate them completely.

 Apple was the first big company to start the trend of discontinuation of the headphone jack in their products.
 To keep up with the market, many headphone companies now offer wireless and true wireless earphones.

-Wireless earphones connect to audio devices wirelessly though the two earpieces are connected physically.
+Wireless earphones connect to audio devices wirelessly, though the two earpieces are connected physically.

 True wireless earphones connect wirelessly to audio devices and are made up of two completely separate earpieces.